Structural variation

-Genomic structural variation is the variation in structure of an organism's chromosome.
-It consists of many kinds of variation in the genome of one species, and usually includes microscopic and submicroscopic types, such as deletions, duplications, copy-number variants, insertions, inversions and translocations.
+Genomic structural variation is the variation in structure of an organism's chromosome, such as deletions, duplications, copy-number variants, insertions, inversions and translocations.
 Originally, a structure variation affects a sequence length about 1kb to 3Mb, which is larger than SNPs and smaller than chromosome abnormality (though the definitions have some overlap).
 However, the operational range of structural variants has widened to include events > 50bp.
-The definition of structural variation does not imply anything about frequency or phenotypical effects.
-Many structural variants are associated with genetic diseases, however many are not.
-Recent research about SVs indicates that SVs are more difficult to detect than SNPs.
+Some structural variants are associated with genetic diseases, however most are not.
 Approximately 13% of the human genome is defined as structurally variant in the normal population, and there are at least 240 genes that exist as homozygous deletion polymorphisms in human populations, suggesting these genes are dispensable in humans.
-Rapidly accumulating evidence indicates that structural variations can comprise millions of nucleotides of heterogeneity within every genome, and are likely to make an important contribution to human diversity and disease susceptibility.
+While humans carry a median of 3.6 Mbp in SNPs (compared to a reference genome), a median of 8.9 Mbp is affected by structural variation which thus causes most genetic differences between humans in terms of raw sequence data.